 4-H and FFA member that have an interest in rabbit and poultry can become a part of this program.
 In this group, youth will have an opportunity to sell quality animals; learn how to do quality work in selecting, feeding, raising and showing their project; and learn about running a small business.

+How does 4-H light your SPARK?
 If you are interested in any of these County Wide groups, please contact Becky at the extension office: 715-539-1074 or rebecca.kludy@wisc.edu

-Lincoln County 4-H Activities & Events
+Lincoln County 4-H Clubs